kasparaspuo/Churn-analysis-RStudio/README.md

-# Churn data RStudio analysis
+# Churn dataset analysis in RStudio
 Hi there!
 This is my personal repository for churn dataset analysis in RStudio.